kstern00/631-Stern-Final-Project/README.md

 There was some trouble with this since the formatting wasn’t always consistent.
 Out of the 4617 lines of data, I had to change about 20 by hand.
-I also added an index in case I needed a unique number per row but I am not sure if I really need it.
+I originally added an index to the data but found I didn’t need it so I removed it from the final dataset.

 # Using the data in R